wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

 = 1.0.11 =
-* Fixing bug and was already fixed but reverted some how.
+* Fixing bug that was already fixed but reverted some how.

 = 1.0.10 =
 * Added regular expression replacement to remove included jQuery source from search builder code.
 This fixes a bug caused by jQuery being included more than once.